-The debut exhibition by Shipibo-Konibo photographer David Díaz Gonzales featuring the portraits of his people.
+The debut exhibition by Shipibo-Konibo photographer David Díaz Gonzales that is a commemoration to his people.

 In the 1990s, a strong migration began from the Shipibo-Konibo communities towards the city of Pucallpa in Ucayali, forming human settlements in the district of Yarinacocha, inhabited by families that maintained ties with their communities of origin.

-This photographic project is a tribute to David’s ancestors and a portrait of the Shipibo-Konibo people of many years ago.
+This photographic project is a tribute to David Díaz Gonzales' ancestors and a portrait of the Shipibo-Konibo people of many years ago.
 Beyond being a mere work or anthropological investigation, these portraits coagulate into a family album where the intimacy of the photographer as an artist can be observed.

 Each black and white portrait is also a tribute to the pioneers of photography who, with their gaze, inspired us to capture the reality of a people that mutates, that changes constantly in the face of a society that ignores them and lives with its back to them.